Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Device Management & Offboarding Security

-Gusto doesn't offer native MDM (Mobile Device Management), but it does track company-owned devices assigned to employees.
-During offboarding, Gusto generates a checklist that includes:
+Gusto doesn't offer native MDM (Mobile Device Management).
+During offboarding, Gusto generates a customizable checklist that can include tasks such as:

 Important note: Gusto provides device retrieval reminders but doesn't enforce retrieval.
-You'll need a separate process to:
+While Gusto can suspend or delete Google Workspace/Microsoft 365 accounts during dismissal, you'll still need a separate process to:

 If you're using Apple Business Manager for Mac deployments, Gusto won't integrate with your MDM workflow.
 You'll need to manually cross-reference Gusto's offboarding list with your device inventory.